y-ncao/DotFile/README.md

-##DotFile
+# DotFile

 All my dot files and script to deploy.
+Also include some good memories 😁.

 * [Cheat Sheet](./tutorial/cheatsheet.md)